-How To Pick Sunglasses That Fit Your Face
+How to Choose The Right Sunglasses That Suit Your Face

 Sunglasses not only finish off an outfit, they also create a style all on their own.
 Finding a pair that is just right is extremely satisfying, and rewarding.
 And, that perfect pair isn’t only about style; it’s also about the fit on your face.

 In this article, you will see the different guidelines to knowing your face shapes and also discover the best sunglasses that will fit you.
 Determining your face size and shape is important because it will help you find a better fitting, more functional pair of sunglasses.
 To find the best sunglasses for your face, you’ll need to try these 5 steps below:

 1. Observe Your Face Shape:

 This is the biggest factor in determining which sunglasses will look good on you and which won’t.
 If you aren’t sure what face shape you have, try standing in front of a mirror and tracing the outline of your face with a lipstick or some other easily removable material.
 Once you’ve recognized your face shape, it’ll be much easier to find which frame shapes will bring a natural balance to your face.

 What Is My Face Shape?

 Generally, your face shape is known by the lines and angles of your key features, like your forehead and chin.

 - Observing your face shape: You can determine your face shape by observing the outline or key features of your face.
 Let’s look at some examples: